holonym-foundation/human-wallet-SDK-vite-demo/README.md

-# Silk test site
+# Human Wallet test site

-This frontend is used for testing and demoing Silk from the perspective of an integrating site.
+This frontend is used for testing and demoing Human Wallet from the perspective of an integrating site.